SRINETHIR/Hardware-Design/README.md

 ![1](https://github.com/user-attachments/assets/6bd121d2-da07-4360-a5a4-fb860d04f594)

 <br>
-Command to open the .mag file to view the layout of the invertor:
+Command to open the .mag file to view the layout of the inverter:

 ```
 magic -T <Name of .tech file: sky130A.tech> <Nmae of .mag file: sky130A_inv.mag> &